astrospkc/batch-processing/Readme.md

 - Integration with Prometheus to collect and visualize queue metrics
 - Web UI to inspect and remote-control queues and tasks
 - CLI to inspect and remote-control queues and tasks

+## worker
+will enqueue the job.

+## Redis
+for storing the data

+## installation :

+redis : "go get github.com/redis/go-redis/v9"